luismadrigal98/STREME_parser/OUTPUT_COLUMNS_GUIDE.md

 ### 3. `motif_consensus`
 **Format:** `AAAAWMWTTTT`, `RRRWRAANAARRARNA`, etc.
-**Description:** The **true consensus sequence** calculated from all actual sequences that were consolidated into this motif cluster.
-This is computed from the real genomic sequences found, not the STREME consensus pattern.
+**Description:** The **true consensus sequence** calculated from all actual genomic sequences that were consolidated into this motif cluster.
+This is computed using a three-pass algorithm from the real sequences found in the genome, not the STREME consensus pattern.
 Uses IUPAC nucleotide codes (W=A/T, R=A/G, etc.) to represent variation.
-This gives a more accurate representation of the actual motif pattern.
+This gives the most accurate representation of the actual motif pattern.

-### 4. `original_motif_consensus`
+### 4. `original_streme_consensus`
 **Format:** `AAAAWMWTTTT`, `CGCGCGCG`, etc.
 **Description:** The original consensus sequence pattern from STREME (with numeric prefix removed).
-This preserves the original STREME consensus for comparison and traceability, but may not accurately represent all sequences that were consolidated together.
+This preserves the original STREME consensus for comparison and traceability.
+Note that this may not accurately represent all sequences that were consolidated together, as STREME sometimes groups dissimilar sequences.

 ### 5. `line`
 **Format:** `DPR_14`, `SWB_2`, `YOD_7`, etc.